 When you receive a prescription for contacts, your eye doctor should explain why they're prescribing a certain type of contact.
 For example, you may have an astigmatism that needs to be corrected.
 Or you may have a more complex prescription because you need contacts to help you see both near and far (multifocal lenses).
 Clarkson Eyecare provides several specialty contact lenses to help those with different eye conditions.

 Additionally, the prescription includes information about the contact lens brand that your eye doctor recommends.
 They may recommend a certain brand of contacts for many reasons, including the shape and curvature of your cornea, the complexity of your prescription, whether you have dry eyes or other factors.

-Your doctor should be interested to hear about what you're seeking from contact lenses.
+Your doctor should be interested to hear about why you want to wear contacts instead of, or in addition to glasses.
 Together, based on your prescription and other factors, you should be able to find contacts that are comfortable, fit well and help with vision correction.

 Buy contact lenses right for your lifestyle.
 The experienced eye doctors at Clarkson Eyecare can provide contact lens wearers with the right prescription for your unique vision needs.
 Find a location and schedule an eye exam at Clarkson Eyecare to help determine which type of contact lens works best for you.